AmirIqbal1/auto-update-script/README.md

 - Updates and upgrades the system.
 - Performs `apt install -f` to fix broken dependencies.
 - Runs `apt autoclean` and `apt autoremove` to clean up unnecessary packages and downloaded files.
-- Cleans bash history.
 - Updates Flatpak packages (comment the relevant line to disable this).

-Great script for debian based distros + servers.
+This is a great script for Debian-based distros and servers.
 It includes auto-reboot features, which you can enable by editing out the comments.

 # Automation:
 ## 1. Create a .desktop File for the Shortcut: